squid-cache/squid-cache.github.io/Features/Authentication.rst

 http_access allow all
 }}}

-This way the ''http_access'' line still matches.
+This way the ''SquidConf:http_access'' line still matches.
 But it's the ''all'' ACL which is now last in the line.
 Since ''all'' is a static ACL (that always matches) and has nothing to do with authentication you will find that the access is just denied.